Ko Chung Sen

-Dr. Ko Chung Sen (許崇信 (Khó͘ Chông-sìn); born 1968) is a Malaysian surgeon and politician of Chinese descent.
+Ko Chung Sen (許崇信 (Khó͘ Chông-sìn); born 1968) is a Malaysian surgeon and politician of Chinese descent.
 He was the Perak State Legislative Assemblyman for Kepayang from 2018 to 2022.
 He is a member of the Democratic Action Party (DAP), a component in the Pakatan Harapan (PH) coalition.
 A surgeon by profession, he received BAO cum laude from Trinity College in Dublin.
 He became a fellow of the Royal College of Surgeons in Ireland in 1999.

 Ko returned to Malaysia to work as a Consultant Cardiothoracic Surgeon in Penang General Hospital in 2001 and worked there until 2004.
 He then moved to Ipoh to work in KPJ Specialist Hospital and has been there since then.